 Sister gained an entirely different perspective over the next eight years when she served in South American missions, including two years in Peru and six in Chile.

 Upon her return to the United States, Sr. Ann next mission took her to St. Hugh of Cluny Parish for two years followed by five years at St. Patrick Parish in Norristown.
 Sister most recently served for five years as the Assistant Director of the Newman Center at Temple University.

-Sr. Ann enthusiastically joins Frs.
-Murphy and Devlin as part of the core team at Mother of Mercy House.
+Sr. Ann enthusiastically joins Fr.
+Murphy as part of the core team at Mother of Mercy House.
 Sister is very grateful to her IHM Community for releasing her to be a part of this truly special mission.